17711-mesh/python.compose-to-quadlet/README.md

 ## Synopsis

-`compose-to-quadlet` is a Python-based command-line tool that reads a Docker Compose file (`docker-compose.yml`) and generates corresponding `.container`, `.volume`, and `.network` files for use with Podman Quadlet.
+`compose-to-quadlet` is a Python-based command-line tool that reads a Podman Compose/Docker Compose file (`docker-compose.yml`) and generates corresponding `.container`, `.volume`, and `.network` files for use with Podman Quadlet.

 This allows you to manage your multi-container applications as systemd services without manually writing unit files.